Some of the five million-plus tourists who visit Sagrada Familia every year go back without getting inside Gaudi’s church in Barcelona.

 Visual Story: 12 must-know tips before visiting Sagrada Familia

 Lights and colors inside Sagrada Familia

-With the branching columns heading for the sky and the rays of light falling on you, it feels as if you are in a forest.
-A jungle full of trees with the sun rays trying to reach you.
+With the branching columns heading for the sky and the rays of light falling on you, it feels like you are in a forest.

 Is going inside Sagrada Familia worth it?

 The short and definite answer is, “Yes, it is.”

 The cheapest way to see the insides of Sagrada Familia is by buying the basic Sagrada Familia ticket.